samgusick/project-plane-app/README.md

 1. A navigatable map for viewing airplanes at their current locations (Leaflet)
 2. An overlayed UI for navigation and data display (React)
 3. a favorites list of planes
-4. leave annotative notes for planes
+~~4. leave annotative notes for planes~~
+4. a panel with live details of the currently selected planes

 ## GOALS